akporode/Aziza/timesheet-app/README.md

 # TimeSheet App
-This is simple timesheet app that I put together to show how to use React.js to build User Interface to capture and display data.
+This is simple timesheet app that I put together to demonstrate how to use React.js to build UI to capture and display data.
-It uses MongoDB, a NoSql datatore on the backend and Node's Express.js middleware.
+It uses MongoDB, a NoSql database, on the backend and Express.js web middleware.

 ## Getting Started